infonomic/payload-alternative-lexical-richtext-editor/README.md

 1. We'd already created a custom Lexical rich text field (before Lexical was included in Payload) and felt that at the time it would be easier to convert this to an adapter than convert our plugins and nodes to features.

-2. As a candidate editor for existing projects - in particular for our Drupal users - we needed an 'across the top' editor [toolbar](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/plugins/toolbar-plugin/index.tsx) including support for `LexicalNestedComposer`.
+2. As a candidate editor for existing projects - in particular for our Drupal users - we needed an 'across the top' editor [toolbar](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/_payload/adapters/richtext-lexical/field/plugins/toolbar-plugin/index.tsx) including support for `LexicalNestedComposer`.
 The good news is that a fixed toolbar is on its way to the official Payload Lexical editor.

 3. We needed a way to call `setValue` for the RichText field from `LexicalNestedComposer` within our image plugin captions and admonition plugin text, and so created `SharedOnChangeContext`.
 When versions are enabled, this means that the 'Save Draft, and 'Publish Changes' buttons become 'enabled' when `LexicalNestedComposer` text is changed.
-Overall, our structure for [context providers](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/editor-context.tsx) for the editor is a little different as well.
+Overall, our structure for [context providers](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/_payload/adapters/richtext-lexical/field/editor-context.tsx) for the editor is a little different as well.

 4. We wanted control over the serialization of internal links.
 See the special section below on Richtext Internal Links Strategy.

 5. In Payload 3.0 - we wanted to experiment with client-only forms using the new field api and `RenderFields`.
-You can see an example here in our [Admonition plugin](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/plugins/admonition-plugin/admonition-drawer.tsx).
+You can see an example here in our [Admonition plugin](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/_payload/adapters/richtext-lexical/field/plugins/admonition-plugin/admonition-drawer.tsx).
 This is totally experimental.
 It works (as far as we can tell) and we're using this for all of our custom components that require modals or drawers with Payload fields.

-6. We wanted to share our plugins - in particular our Inline Image plugin which was accepted into the Lexcical playground and our Admonition plugin.
+6. We wanted to share our plugins - in particular our Inline Image plugin which was accepted into the Lexical playground and our Admonition plugin.
 In fact, our Inline Image plugin was one of the main reasons we chose Lexical as our preferred editor.
 Try creating a floated inline element that appears correctly in both the admin editor and the front end application - inside any of the 'other editors', and you'll see why ;-).
 Most of the other plugins in this repo track Lexical Playground plugins and are updated from there.

 7. And lastly, we wanted to keep our editor lightweight and fast, in particular for longer documents.